19hours/sg-statutes/Acts/Residential Property Act.md

 ### Rules

-40\.—(1) The Minister may make rules, not inconsistent with this Act, prescribing all matters which are required, necessary, or convenient to be prescribed, for carrying out or giving effect to this Act and, in particular and without limiting the generality of the foregoing power, the Minister may make rules —
+40\.—(1) The Authority, with the approval of the Minister, may make rules, not inconsistent with this Act, prescribing all matters which are required, necessary, or convenient to be prescribed, for carrying out or giving effect to this Act and, in particular and without limiting the generality of the foregoing power, the Authority, with the approval of the Minister, may make rules —

 (a) prescribing the forms to be used under this Act;